RichardDooling/Entertainment_Law/First_Amendment-Intro/First_Amendment-Intro.md

 so we try to be practical whenever possible.
-We are most concerned if our client's speech can be characterized as "unprotected speech" because it's defamatory, or obscene, invades someone's privacy, or is "indecent" because it's broadcast TV and its primetime.
+We are most concerned if our client's speech can be characterized as "unprotected speech" because it's defamatory, or obscene, invades someone's privacy, or is "indecent" because it's broadcast on TV during prime time.

 ## Are Movies Speech?